 Revenue-based financing is a newer funding model that has gained popularity among small businesses and startups.

 Instead of fixed loan payments, businesses repay the funding as a percentage of their monthly revenue.
 When revenue is higher, the payment is larger.
-When revenue is lower, the payment decreases.
+When revenue is lower, payments decrease.

 This approach can be suitable for women-owned businesses with fluctuating income.
 It allows entrepreneurs to access capital without giving up equity while also avoiding the rigid repayment schedules associated with traditional loans.